 • Peer Instructor

-Alternatively, you may seek to become a licensed chemical dependency counselor (LCDC).
-The Texas Health and Human Services Commission, Regulatory Services Division registers and regulated all licensed chemical dependency counselors in Texas.
-Licensed professionals can provide chemical dependency counseling services involving the application of principles, methods, and procedures according to ethics standards.
-To become a licensed chemical dependency counselor, you must first be a counselor intern (unless already licensed in another state).
-Requirements include being at least 18 years old, having a high school diploma or equivalent, completing 270 classroom hours of chemical dependency curricula, completing 300 hours of approved supervised field work, and passing the criminal history standards.
+You can also pursue becoming a Licensed Chemical Dependency Counselor (LCDC).
+Regulated by the Texas Health and Human Services Commission, LCDCs provide chemical dependency counseling services according to ethical standards.
+To become an LCDC, you must first be a counselor intern (unless already licensed in another state).
+Requirements include being 18 or older, holding a high school diploma or equivalent, completing 270 hours of chemical dependency coursework, 300 hours of supervised fieldwork, and passing criminal history checks.

 • Behavioral Therapist